 “Do You Have Any Questions?”

 I can’t tell you how many times hiring managers have told me they aren’t pursuing candidates because they didn’t ask enough questions and didn’t know anything about the company.
 When I follow up with the candidates and tell them this, I get, “What do you mean?
 I asked a lot of questions,” or “They didn’t really give me a chance to ask any questions”, or “They answered all of my questions in the interview.”

 Why does this happen?
 Your questions aren’t the right questions — the ones the interviewer wants to hear!
-Preparing your questions ahead of time is the key to mastering the end-of-interview Q-and-A.
+Preparing your questions ahead of time is the key to mastering the end of the interview Q & A.

 Tips to Answer this Interview Question: